 The Marshall Islands is a sprawling chain of volcanic islands and coral atolls, which lies in the central Pacific Ocean, between Hawaii and the Philippines.
 The country which has a population of 58,413, (as of 2018 World Bank census) has recorded zero COVID-19 cases.

 Unlike Palau, the Marshall Islands rely less on tourism and more on their fishing industry.
 Much of their success with the handling of COVID-19 can be attributed to them undertaking strict measures which included banning the entry of boats from infected countries, enforcing other boats like fuel tankers and container ships to spend 14 days at sea before entry, cargo flights being cut and unsold fishing licenses.

 However, these measures have massively hit the country which specializes in Aquarium fish.
 According to reports, exports of their famous Flame Angelfish and Sashimi Tuna fell by 50 percent, with other fishing industries expecting a fall of 30 percent.

 Vanuatu, located in the southwest Pacific Ocean, is another country that made use of its strictly closed border policy to control the spread of the pandemic within its boundaries.
-As a result, the country is expected to experience a slump, with its GDP expected to face a drop of 10 percent, their biggest fall since their independence in 1980.
+As a result, the country is expected to experience a slump, with its GDP expected to face a drop of 10 percent, its biggest fall since its independence in 1980.